sass/sass/doc-src/HAML_CHANGELOG.md

 it defaults to the encoding of the source document, and only falls back to `"utf-8"` if this encoding is `"us-ascii"`.

+The `haml` executable also now takes an `-E` option for specifying encoding, which works the same way as Ruby's `-E` option.

 ### Other Changes

 * Default to the {file:HAML_REFERENCE.md#format-option `:html5` format}